jussmi/justinjsmith-dev/src/pages/starting-this-site/introduction.md

-title: Starting This Site
+title: Starting This Site - Introduction
 publish-date: 2021-04-27
 publish: true
-updated: 2021-04-29
+updated-date: 2021-04-29
+previous-post:
+next-post: adding-favicon

 I wanted to start a personal site.
 A site to host my resume, and serve as a place to write down things for myself.